 Autism is a neurodevelopmental disorder.
 It alters the connection between nerve cells and their synapses, affecting the way the brain processes information.
 There are several conditions which can be categorised under Autistic Spectrum Disorder (ASD).
 Most prominent among them is Asperger’s syndrome.

 Since information is processed differently in the brain, autistic people do not behave in the same way as others.
-While some of their senses are impaired, others may be normal or even superior to normal folk.
+While some of their senses are impaired, others may be normal or even superior to regular folk.

 In spite of their difficulties the following people have achieved great things in life: